amygdala/gcp_blog/_posts/2021-06-22-automl_tab_beans.md

 You can see that the model deployment step is wrapped by a conditional: the model will only be deployed if the evaluation step indicates that it is sufficiently accurate.

-For this example, nearly all the _components_ (steps) in the pipeline are prebuilt [Google Cloud Pipeline Components][14].
+For this [example][18], nearly all the _components_ (steps) in the pipeline are prebuilt [Google Cloud Pipeline Components][14].
 This means that we (mostly) just need to specify how the pipeline is put together using pre-existing building blocks.
 However, I’ll add one Python function-based _custom component_ for model evaluation and metrics visualization.
 The pipeline definition looks as follows (with a bit of detail elided):